mugund10/grpcuserservice/README.md

     ```shell
     go install github.com/fullstorydev/grpcurl/cmd/grpcurl@latest
     ```

+> [!TIP]
+> use localhost when running locally and the port will be same ex: localhost:9292

 * ### TO get Info
     *   About service
         ```shell
-         #use localhost when running locally and the port will be same

          grpcurl --plaintext mugund10.openwaves.in:9292 list Userservice
         ```
          returns `